Disney's Aladdin: A Musical Spectacular

-Disney's Aladdin: A Musical Spectacular was a Broadway-style show based on Disney's 1992 animated film Aladdin with music by Alan Menken and lyrics by Howard Ashman and Tim Rice.
+Disney's Aladdin: A Musical Spectacular is a 45-minute Broadway-style musical theatre show based on Disney Animation's 1992 film Aladdin with music by Alan Menken and lyrics by Howard Ashman and Tim Rice.

-It was performed inside the Hyperion Theater in Hollywood Land at Disney California Adventure from 2003 to 2016.
-In September 2015, it was announced that the show's final day of performance would be January 10, 2016.
-The show was then closed on January 11, and was replaced by a musical stage show Frozen – Live at the Hyperion, inspired by Disney's 2013 animated film Frozen, which premiered in May 2016.
+About 14,000 performances were held inside the 2,000-seat Hyperion Theater in Hollywood Land at Disney California Adventure from 2003 to 2016, after which the show was replaced by Frozen – Live at the Hyperion, a musical show inspired by Disney Animation's 2013 film Frozen.

 A version of the show continues to play on board the Disney Cruise Line ships Disney Fantasy and Disney Wish.